marketface/Snake-DQN/README.md

 # Snake-DQN

-The classic game of snake gets a Deep Q Network thrown at it.
-To do this I will be using PyTorch as the neural network library of choice.
+For this project, I'll be using PyTorch as the neural network library of choice.

 ### Environment